SimkeSt/SimkeSt.github.io/_posts/2022-9-15-tweetscraping.md

-Since this is done in pythone, we essentially need 3 libraries:
+Since this is done in python, we essentially need 3 libraries: